You know when you see those three text dots and you feel panicked?

 Recently I was in knots waiting for someone to reply to a request I had made.
 This was a different kind of request than I usually make.
 This was for more than I usually ask for.
 This request was a stretch, a dream.

-The minute I hit send on the text I felt my body quiver, my heart start to race, and lightheadedness overtakes me.
+The minute I hit send on the text, I felt my body quiver, my heart start to race, and lightheadedness overtake me.
 I was having panic symptoms.
 My nervous system was activated and I was in fight/flight.
 I was terrified.

-I stared at my phone which had zero activity.
-I then turned to write a blog post about how I was feeling and my fingers were shaking too much to type.
+I stared at my phone, which had zero activity.
+I then turned to write a post about how I was feeling and my fingers were shaking too much to type.

 I was about to pick up the phone and call a friend when I remembered what I tell my clients to do when they are in a highly activated state.
 I got out of my chair, sat cross-legged on my office floor, and closed my eyes.

 I took deep breaths as I placed my hand on my heart.
 After a minute of focusing on my breath, I asked myself, “Sweetie, what are you most afraid of?”

 The answer came tumbling out without any resistance: “of rejection.”
 I breathed a sigh of relief when I was able to identify the origin of this panic feeling.